Too busy now? Save this for later.

 4. Material Kitchen reBoard – smarter “plastic board”

-If you still need the practicality of a plastic board (thin, light, dishwasher-safe), the Material reBoard is a much better option than a generic polypropylene board:
+If you still need the practicality of a thin, light, dishwasher-safe cutting board, a recycled-plastic reBoard is a better bet than a generic plastic board.

 Best Non-Toxic Cutting Boards for 2025

-• Need a very light board you can toss in the dishwasher multiple times per day
+• Easy to toss in the dishwasher multiple times a day.

-5. Epicurean Wood Fiber Boards – minimalist and durable
+5. Epicurean / Richlite Wood Fiber Boards – minimalist and durable

 Best Non-Toxic Cutting Boards for 2025